K7MDL2/IC-705-BLE-Serial-Example/README.md

 26 Dec 2024

 Added code for the i2c INA226 voltage and current sensor that is wired in series with the front panel power switch.
 Measured the current with my DVM and calibrated the current output.
 Displays in serial debug every 1 second and on the OLED display.
 The INA226 had a 10ohm shunt resistor.
 I soldered a short piece of wire across the shunt resistor and experimentally arrived at .0083 ohms which will read up to 8.2 amps.
-At 50W the 900Mhz RF amp draws about 3.5amps@28VDC.
-This should be about 7.5A@14VDC.
-Combined with the regular 12VDC 1.5A consumption in Tx, that is 9A@14VDC which will exceed my limit of 8.2 so I will need to shorten the jumper wire a tad.
+At 50W the 900Mhz RF amp draws about 2.7amps@28VDC.
+This should be < 6A@14VDC.
+Combined with the regular 12VDC 1.5A consumption in Tx, that is 7.5A@14VDC which will be under the 8.2A measurement range so all good so far.

 Added code for SSD1306 type 0.91" 128x32 OLED display.
 It has 3 screens, each with 2 status icons (Tx status and Xvtr band active) on the left side updated 4 times a second and a rotating single row of large info changing every 1 second.
 If one of the 3 Xvtr bands is active then the X icon turns white background with black X.  If PTT is active, the white R icon turns to white background with black T.